TobiasHoefchen/Coursera_Capstone/Documentation/_build/html/_sources/data_wrangling.rst.txt

 2. Get an insight on the data and process them
 ----------------------------------------------
-I gained an insight on the data by visualizing them on a geospatial map (:download:`Boroughs of Toronto <boroughs.html>`) using *folium*.
+I gained an insight on the data by visualizing them on a geospatial map using *folium*.
 To do so, I had to integrate the geospatial data from the .csv file.

+.. raw:: html

+  <iframe width="560" height="315" src=boroughs.html frameborder="0" allowfullscreen></iframe>

+:download:`Click here <boroughs.html>` to see the map in full screen.

 After collecting the data I processed them by combining the boroughs from wikipedia, the geospatial data from the .csv file